Britzelmayria multipedata: Description

 Britzelmayria multipedata is a small brittlestem mushroom with white flesh and a brown cap which is known for growing in dense clusters.

 Cap: 1-3cm.
 Starts conical before flattening into a convex cap which may become campanulate or bell shaped with age.
 The smooth, brown cap becomes paler when dry.
 Gills: Adnate or adnexed.
 Crowded.
 Light grey or brown with white fringes maturing to dark brown.
 Stem: 7-12cm in height with a thickness of 3-6mm tapering slightly towards the cap.
 It often grows in a wavy fashion with the base fused together with other members of the cluster.
 Spore print: Dark purplish brown.
 Spores: Ellipsoid and smooth with a germ pore.
-6.5-10 x 3.5-4 µm.
+6.5-10 x 3.5-4 μm.
 Taste: Indistinct and mild.
 Smell: Faint and mushroomy.

 Habitat and distribution

-B. multipedata is found on soil amongst grass and in open grassy spaces amongst woodland.
+Britzelmayria multipedata is found on soil amongst grass and in open grassy spaces amongst woodland.
 It is saprotrophic and grows on buried fallen trees through the late Summer to Autumn.
 This species is widespread and found occasionally.

 Observations of this species appear most common in the UK, West Europe and the East Coast of the United States.